Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical characterisation of multiscale fluctuations in the CosmicFlows-4 volume

 \subsection{Scaling and intermittency in the reconstructed density field}

-In Fig.~\ref{structdensity}, we present the first- and second-order structure-functions of the reconstructed density field.
-Two distinct regimes can be identified: (i) On small scales, over the range $20$--$30\,h^{-1}\,\mathrm{Mpc}$, the structure functions display at most a marginal scaling behaviour, characterised by a smooth but poorly defined trend with an effective exponent $\zeta_{\rho}(1)\simeq 1.1$.
-In this interval, the absence of a clear linear trend in log--log space suggests that no genuine scaling range is resolved; the observed behaviour is instead likely dominated by small-scale reconstruction effects in the CF4 cube; (ii) On larger scales, over the range $\sim30$--$300\,h^{-1}\,\mathrm{Mpc}$, a scaling regime emerges, with $H=\zeta_{\rho}(1)\simeq 0.3$.
-This value corresponds to an effective fractal dimension of the graph of the galaxy density contrast distribution, $D_{\rho} \simeq 3.7$.
-Higher-order density structure functions ($p > 2$) show weak and poorly defined power-law behaviour with strong curvature and limited scaling ranges.
-Because these statistics do not provide stable or reliable estimates of $\zeta(q)$ and are strongly affected by boundary effects, we do not report the corresponding exponents.
+In Fig.~\ref{structdensity}, we present the first- and second-order structure functions of the reconstructed density field.
+Two distinct regimes can be identified: (i) on small scales, over the range $20$--$30\,h^{-1}\,\mathrm{Mpc}$, the structure functions display only marginal scaling behaviour, characterised by a smooth but poorly defined trend with an apparent exponent $\zeta_{\rho}(1)\simeq 1.1$.
+In this interval, the absence of a clear linear trend in log--log space suggests that no genuine scaling regime is resolved; the observed trend is instead likely dominated by small-scale reconstruction effects in the CF4 cube. (ii) on larger scales, over the range $\sim30$--$300\,h^{-1}\,\mathrm{Mpc}$, a scaling regime emerges, with $H=\zeta_{\rho}(1)\simeq 0.3$.
+If interpreted as a fractional Brownian field, this value corresponds to an effective fractal dimension of the graph of the galaxy density contrast distribution, $D_{\rho} \simeq 3.7$.
+Higher-order density structure functions ($q > 2$) show weakly defined power-law behaviour with strong curvature and limited scaling ranges.
+Because these statistics do not provide robust estimates of $\zeta(q)$ and are strongly affected by boundary effects, we do not report the corresponding exponents.

-At large separations, finite datasets provide few independent point pairs, leading to high statistical uncertainty and strong sensitivity to edge and finite-volume effects.
-The resulting downturn of the structure functions beyond $\sim 300\ h^{-1}$Mpc reflects sampling and boundary biases rather than genuine physical decorrelation.\\
+At large separations, finite datasets contain few independent point pairs, leading to high statistical uncertainty and strong sensitivity to edge and finite-volume effects.
+The resulting downturn of the structure functions beyond $\sim 300\ h^{-1}$Mpc reflects sampling and edge effects rather than physical decorrelation.\\